nehirakdag/Drumduino/README.md

 Reading analog pin 0 for this circuit in the main loop function will continually yield voltage values.
 When there is no pressure applied on the piezo element, the voltage reading will result in readings of 0 (assuming there is no noise).
 Any force applied will yield non-zero readings, depending on the pressure on the piezo.
 The great thing about these elements is that they are not necessarily used on their own.
 Attaching them to a metal surface allows one to expand the surface area that is sensitive to impact.
 This will be the theoretical approach behind the Drumduino's implementation in terms of hardware.

 One must first decide on the approximate size of the surface of each pad will be, so that material can be bought accordingly.
 Although there are many ways to create the drum pads, it makes sense to build each pad in three layers.
 The top layer will receive the drumstrokes so must constitute of a mousepad-like surface for authenticity.
 The middle layer is a metal that the piezo element will attach to.
 We want to protect this surface from direct contact of any impact applied, and hence are wrapping it around in two other layers.
 The bottom layer is simply there for stability, shock absorbtion and preventing any damage on the important middle layer; and thus can be any foamlike material, or mousepad again.
+The goal of creating an authentic pad could only be accomplished by using such material.

 Materials needed:
 - x6 Piezo elements